-Dr Paul Jourdan - CEODr Paul Jourdan is an award winning fund manager, with a strong track record in small cap investment.
-He co-founded Amati Global Investors following the management buyout of Noble Fund Managers from Noble Group in 2010, having joined Noble in 2007 as Head of Equities.
-His fund management career began in 1998 with Stewart Ivory, which was taken over by First State in 2000 at which time Paul became manager of what is now TB Amati UK Smaller Companies Fund.
-In early 2005 he launched what is now Amati VCT and he also manages Amati VCT 2 after the investment management contract moved to Amati Global Investors in 2010.
-In September 2014 Amati launched the Amati AIM IHT Portfolio Service, which Paul co-manages with Douglas Lawson and David Stevenson.
-Prior to 1998 Paul worked as a professional violinist, including a four year period with the City of Birmingham Symphony Orchestra.
-He is CEO of Amati and a Director of Sistema Scotland.
+Dr Paul Jourdan - CEODr Paul Jourdan co-founded Amati Global Investors following the management buyout of Noble Fund Managers from Noble Group in January 2010, having joined Noble in 2007 as Head of Equities.
+His fund management career began in 1998 with Stewart Ivory, where he gained experience in UK, emerging market, and global equities.
+In 2000, Stewart Ivory was taken over by First State and Paul became manager of what is now TB Amati UK Smaller Companies Fund.
+In 2004, he was appointed Head of UK Equities at First State.
+In early 2005, he launched Amati VCT plc and he also manages Amati VCT 2 after the investment management contract moved to Amati Global Investors in 2010 (In 2018 Amati VCT merged into Amati VCT 2 which was then renamed Amati AIM VCT).
+Prior to 1998, Paul worked as a professional violinist, including a four-year period with the City of Birmingham Symphony Orchestra.
+He serves as a trustee of Clean Trade, a charity registered in England and Wales.

-Posted by Paul Jourdan on 19/Jan/2017
+Posted by Paul Jourdan on 15/Jun/2018